CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 <a id="getPayerBalanceByAddress"></a>
 # **getPayerBalanceByAddress**
-> List&lt;ReceivedAmountPerAddress&gt; getPayerBalanceByAddress(merchantId, payerId, tokenId)
+> List&lt;ReceivedAmountPerAddress&gt; getPayerBalanceByAddress(payerId, tokenId, merchantId)

-Get payer balance
+Get payer balance by address

-This operation retrieves the total amount received for a specific payer.
-The information is grouped by token and receiving address.
+This operation retrieves aggregated balance details for a specific token and payer, with amounts grouped by address.

 ### Example
 ```java